malumbreslab/chopchop/README.md

 ```
 ## Recomendations

-`chopchop.py` has a lot of funtionalities and argument that you can change, it would be well for you observe this inthe chochop [link](https://bitbucket.org/valenlab/chopchop/src/master/) or doing this:
+`chopchop.py` has a lot of funtionalities and arguments that you can change, it would be well for you observe this in the chochop [link](https://bitbucket.org/valenlab/chopchop/src/master/) or doing this:

 ```
 ./chopchop.py --help